 I’ve been involved with the web since my undergraduate days at Sarah Lawrence College, where I studied writing, art, and what was then charmingly called “theory of new media.”
-After college, I worked for a while in publishing as a web editor, which back then meant a wide and often bewildering set of responsibilities.
-The old companies I worked for fizzled when the dot-com bubble burst, but it was pretty exciting while it lasted.
-After a short, titillating spin through an agency, I ended up at Barnes & Noble publishing for a while.
-Now, I’ve been freelancing for several years — I love the variety and sweet, sweet freedom.
+After college, I worked for a while in publishing as a web editor, which in the early aughts meant a wide and often bewildering set of responsibilities.
+The companies I worked for fizzled when the dot-com bubble burst and after a dizzying spin through an agency, I landed at Barnes & Noble publishing before striking out on my own as a freelancer.
+I have been working independently for about ten years now.

 My love for the web is related to my love for photography and fanzines.
-It’s got a low barrier to entry, it encourages collaboration, late nights; it’s young, it’s art, it’s history.
-Document the scene, man.
-Sometimes the web feels like it has limitless possibilities for community.
-Sometimes it feels almost egalitarian.
-Sometimes.
+It’s got a low barrier to entry, it encourages collaboration, it rewards late nights and deep digs; it’s young, it’s art, it’s history.